BitcoinDesign/Meta/Social-Media-Guidelines.md

 - High signal-to-noise ratio
 - Friendly & approachable
 - Succinct
-- Use threads with each Tweet capturing one idea/point
+- Use threads with each tweet capturing one idea/point

 Content ideas: